If you have a question not answered below or elsewhere on this website, please submit it to email@example.com.

 A: The margin lines are included for layout reference.
 It is important to consider that you are producing your competition graphics with the goal of having them published in LA+!
 You may wish to consult previous LA+ competition publications to see how entries have been laid out in print.

 The primary layout consideration is to ensure that your entry conforms to the page dimensions shown on the template.
-Sheet 1 should be 8.75 x 10.5 inches (that’s the page size of LA+ Journal) and Sheet 2 and the optional Sheet 3 should be 17.5 x 10.5 inches (that’s a full double-page spread of LA+ Journal).
-Images can bleed in any direction to the edge of the page.
-If you do use margins in your design (to leave negative space around your images), we ask that you align to the margins provided, as it helps us achieve visual conformity across the publication.
+Sheet 1 should be 8.75 x 10.5 inches (that’s the page size of LA+ Journal) and in portrait orientation, and Sheet 2 and the optional Sheet 3 should be 17.5 x 10.5 inches (that’s a full double-page spread of LA+ Journal) and in landscape orientation.
+Images can bleed in any direction to the edge of the page; but if you do want to use margins in your design (to leave negative space around your images), we ask that you align to the margins provided, as it helps us achieve visual conformity across the publication.

 Q: What sort of things constitute “supporting imagery” for Sheet 2 (and the optional Sheet 3)?

 A: Images, design details, sections, views, supporting data, artistic evocations, photographs of models, artworks, illustrations, infographics, anything you like!
-Both Sheets 2 and Sheet 3 should be 17.5 x 10.5 inches, as per the Competition Template.
+Both Sheets 2 and Sheet 3 should be 17.5 x 10.5 inches and in landscape orientation, as per the Competition Template.
 Sheet 3 is optional.

 Q: Do I have to provide 3 sheets of imagery?